Can Australian Border Force Search Your Phone? Know Your Rights When Returning to Australia

 What Happens to Your Data?

-If your phone or laptop is searched, ABF officers can copy and retain documents if they believe they contain information about:
+If your phone or laptop is searched, ABF officers can copy and retain documents if they believe they contain information about:- Prohibited goods

 - Customs violations